nocyber/qnd_kubed/README.md

 ## Installation
-Make sure you are logged in (gcloud auth login), and you have set your project (gcloud config set project <project>) If a cluster with the same name already exists, you will be asked if you want to deploy Hello World onto it.
+Make sure you are logged in (gcloud auth login), and you have set your project (gcloud config set project <project>)

 ##### Download & make executable:
 ```